 Types Of Sherry Wine And Their Taste Profiles

 Sherry is made in a wide range of styles.
+You can have dry sherry and sweet sherry.
 Each type of Sherry has a distinct flavour profile and alcohol content.
 A common factor among them all is that they are low in tannins since they are made using white wine grapes.

 Fino and Manzanilla Sherry